Schoolgirl reading

 Dernier novels:

-• Help church schools demonstrate their distinctive Christian character (helping with school inspections)
+• Help church schools demonstrate their Christian distinctiveness

 • Present Christian themes to students in an engaging, non-threatening manner